With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 Manchester United

 Over on the red side of Manchester, things have been going even worse.
-Currently languishing in the bottom half of the table, Man United look a shadow of the club they once were.
+Languishing in the bottom half of the table, Man United look a shadow of the club they once were.

-Bringing in Ruben Amorim in November brought optimism, but just four league wins in 2025 has the Red Devils more concerned with reaching the top half than anything else.
+Bringing in Ruben Amorim in November brought optimism, but just a handful of league wins in 2025 has the Red Devils more concerned with reaching the top half than anything else ahead of next season.
 Their Europa League final defeat to Tottenham compounded a miserable campaign, where they have offered very little domestically and suffered the ultimate heartbreak in Europe.

 Grade: F